 The other 2 ducks are doing fine and we are hoping the neighbors finished killing whatever they wanted to die and will stay away from the Round-up.
 Ugh.

-Get all the latest articles, posts and Homesteading updates delivered straight to you by “liking” the blog on Facebook (here), or sign up to follow the blog on Twitter (here) or subscribe via email (on the top right side of this page) or even follow it on Pinterest here.
+Get all the latest articles, posts and Homesteading updates delivered straight to you by subscribing via email here.

 Keeping my chin up!